 Preparing for the Test

-- You should not be extremely active the day before the PET/CT scan.
-This means no running, no swimming, and no exercise.
-Please be sedentary on the day before your test.
+- Avoid strenuous movement the day before and morning of the exam.
+This includes all exercise, lifting, and strenuous housework.
+Please be sedentary on the day before and morning of your test.

 - Let the technologist know if you are pregnant or nursing.